Edge Delta HTTP Source

 Available options:

-(default) - Automatically detects the format based on the Content-Type header and payload structurejson
+• full (default) - Auto-detects JSON based on Content-Type header and payload structure

-- Explicitly parse as JSON objects, preserving embedded newlines within JSON stringslines
+• json - Forces JSON parsing, handling embedded newlines within JSON strings

-- Process as line-delimited logs (original behavior, splits on newlines)
+• basic - Processes as newline-delimited logs (original behavior, splits on newlines)

 When to use each mode:

-- Detects JSON based on Content-Type header (
+• Detects JSON based on Content-Type header (application/json)

-- Original HTTP input behavior before parse_mode was introduced
+• Original HTTP input behavior before log_parsing_mode was introduced

 nodes: